How to Cook Beets So They're Actually Delicious

 Pictured Recipe: Rainbow Slaw with Beet Greens

 Those lovely leafy greens at the top of the ruby-red bulbs are entirely edible.
-They can be delicious too.
+They can be delicious as part of a main dish or as a side dish, too.
 Treat beet greens the way you would collard greens, kale or chard.
 They taste similar, too, with earthy, slightly bitter flavors.
 Beet greens can be eaten raw, but they may benefit from a quick sauté with garlic and butter.
 Braising can also make them meltingly tender.

 1. After removing the beet greens from the bulbs, wash each leaf and pat dry.
 Slice the leaves and stems, separating the two as you cut.

 2. In a large skillet over medium-high heat, warm olive oil and sauté minced garlic.
 Add the stems, and cook for 2 minutes.
 Add the leaves and 2 tablespoons chicken (or vegetable) broth.
 Cook for 2 minutes, stirring frequently.
 Season with salt and pepper.
 Serve warm.

 Yes, raw beets and beet greens are used in a variety of ways.
 Raw beet greens can be thinly sliced and used in a salad.
 Raw beets can be tough, so they need to be sliced or grated ultra-thin in order to be crispy and edible.
 They're great in slaws, salads and relishes.

 Raw beets can also be spiralized.
 A spiralizer twists the beet into long, thin strands, which are chewy and crisp.
 Beet noodles can be served raw, tossed in a bit of creamy dressing or light vinaigrette.

 Beet Nutrition Facts

 Pictured Recipe: Greens & Roots Salad with Citrus-Walnut Vinaigrette